-If you’re planning to start a business in Washington under a name other than your own, you will need to register for a business name.
+If you’re planning to start a business in Washington under a name other than your own, you need to register for a business name.
 Business name registration is commonly referred to as a Washington DBA, “Doing Business As, or Assumed Name, but is officially referred to as a Trade Name.

 To see if you need to register for a Washington Trade Name and steps on how to register, check out our guide.